 She stood with Satheri and Tiphannia next to the library as the last few guys in line tried out.
-At first she’d figured they’d just pick someone with a nice voice or something, but when she thought about the crier she’d heard yesterday she knew they needed a crier who could put on a show.
+At first, she’d figured they’d pick someone with a nice voice or something, but when she thought about the crier she’d heard yesterday, she knew they needed someone who could put on a show.

 “Hey, Quinn!”
 Jonus said, standing at the front of the line with his friends behind him.
 “I’m the best crier you’ll ever find.”

 Everyone in the line cracked up, and Jonus blushed as red as his hair when he realized what he’d said.
 “I mean best town crier!
 I never cry with tears.
 Ever.”